agude/agude.github.io/_posts/2018-10-15-my_academic_bully.md

 the responsibilities of the on-call position.
 In fact, as one of the first people to go through the training,[^2] they spent extra time with me as any misunderstanding on my part indicated a problem with the onboarding system.
+Although she would later abuse me for incompetence, my abuser refused to contribute to my training.

 ## The Attacks and My Panic Attack

 I do not remember how the abuse started, but it soon became a constant barrage.
 Emails sent to the entire HLT list telling me that I was an idiot.
 Comments in group meetings saying the same.
 Saying that I was doing a terrible job.
 That I was doing the work too slow.
 That I knew nothing.
+That I made them look bad.

 My panic attack came on suddenly.
-If asked, I would have said that a panic attack must start with a moment of sheer panic, but mine did not.
+If asked, I would have guessed that a panic attack must start with a moment of sheer panic, but mine did not.
 Mine started with anger.
 I had just gotten back to my office from a meeting and opened my email to find another one from my bully.
 I clenched my fists, imagining the